floooh/sokol/README.md

 - implement an alternative WebAudio backend using Audio Worklets and WASM threads

 # Updates

+- **11-Jul-2019**:
+    - Don't use sokol_fetch.h for now, the current version assumes that it is possible to obtain the content size of a file from the HTTP server without downloading the entire file first.
+Turns out that's not possible with vanilla HTTP when the web server serves files compressed (in that case the Content-Length is the _compressed_ size, yet JS/WASM only has access to the uncompressed data).
+      Long story short, I need to go back to the drawing board :)

 - **06-Jul-2019**:
     - new header [sokol_fetch.h](https://github.com/floooh/sokol/blob/master/sokol_fetch.h) for asynchronously loading data.